Rajath-Acharya/Rajath-Acharya/README.md

 ### Hi there 👋

 I am Rajath, a passionate software developer with a focus on full stack web development.
 I am a results-driven software developer with 2.6 years of experience in developing and delivering high-quality software solutions.
-My expertise lies in full stack development, with a strong focus on React, Typescript, Node and MongoDB.
 I am passionate about creating efficient and scalable applications that drive business growth and enhance user experiences.

 ### 🔭 What I do